Benjamin-Walker/pySigLib/docs/pages/log_signatures/log_sig_methods.rst

         Y_ls = pysiglib.log_sig(Y, 3, method=2)

-The ordering of the methods is chosen such that higher methods are strictly more complicated than lower methods.
+The ordering of the methods is chosen such that higher methods require strictly more preparation than lower methods.
 As such, preparing for ``method=2`` is also sufficient to run ``method=1``.
 We note also that ``method=0`` does not require a call to ``pysiglib.prepare_log_sig``.